eduardoboucas/buildtimes/posts/2025-04-07-ai-creators-funnel/2025-04-07-ai-creators-funnel.md

 > By reducing the distance from idea to reality, we have a unique opportunity to harness more human ingenuity than ever before.

 What if AI can completely disrupt this?
-It's now possible to generate full applications simply by describing what it should look like and what it should do.
+It's now possible to generate a fully working application simply by describing what it should look like and what it should do.
 No technical background, no budget, no need to assemble a cross-disciplinary team just to prove an idea.
 Within minutes — not days, weeks, or months — anyone can prompt their idea into existence.

 AI has the power to transform this funnel into a portal that everyone can walk through, democratising access to resources that were once completely unattainable for millions of creators with life-changing ideas waiting to be uncovered.
 By reducing the distance from idea to reality, we have a unique opportunity to harness more human ingenuity than ever before.